CSCfi/csc-user-guide/docs/apps/freebayes.md

 freebayes-puhti -mem 64 -time 48 -regions regions.txt -f reference.fa input.bam -out results.vcf
 ```

-Once freebayes is launched, it starts monitoring the progres of the job.
+Once freebayes is launched, it starts monitoring the progress of the job.
 As the job may take several days, the connection
 may break or you may need to close the connection.
 This does not harm the actual computing task.
-You can use command
+Once all subjobs have completed, you can use command `freebaues-puht-recover` to collect the resluts.
+For example

 ```text
 freebayes-puhti-recover freebayes_jobnum_tmp
 ```
-Where the freebayes_jobnum_tmp is the temporary Freebayes directory that was creatd by the freebays-puhti command to the same directory
-where the command was launched.
+Where the freebayes_jobnum_tmp is the temporary Freebayes directory that was creatd by the freebays-puhti command to the same directory where the command was launched.